-Worcester close to agreeing deal with new owners
+Worcester owners 'agree terms of sale of club'

 In total, their debts are reported to total £25m.
 But the deal with the as yet unnamed "interested party" would, subject to Rugby Football Union approval, secure their status both in the short-term, enabling debts to catering staff, stewards and suppliers to be paid, and long-term.

-Co-owners Whittingham and Goldring have been under pressure to put the club into administration - both from a deputation of local MPs and a consortium led by former Warriors chief executive Jim O'Toole, who made that a key stipulation of any sale.
+Co-owners Whittingham and Goldring have been under pressure to put the club into administration - both from a group of local MPs and a consortium led by former Warriors chief executive Jim O'Toole, who made that a key stipulation of any sale.

 But, in an exclusive interview with BBC Hereford & Worcester last week, Whittingham referred to people "jumping up and down making a lot of noise", while making the point that, if the club do go into administration, creditors - including many local ones - would end up not getting paid.

-He also explained that one of the reasons why the money transfer to staff for their August wage payments had taken so long were simply down to the automated bank security procedures that have become commonplace for both private and business account holders in recent years.
+Whittingham also said that one of the reasons why the money transfer to staff for their August wage payments had taken so long was the automated bank security procedures that have become commonplace for both private and business account holders in recent years.

 How Warriors has changed hands